-Health Services Research and Development Service is interested in scientific approaches to developing methods that promote better understanding of the healthcare organizational or system factors associated with variation in clinical outcomes or processes of care.
-In general, studies in this portfolio explore contextual factors that will inform future implementation of effective programs or treatments, conduct empirical or observational research to inform implementation theories, frameworks, or processes; involve observational studies of implementation processes associated with an effectiveness study where the focus is on patient outcomes (e.g., Hybrid Type I designs - see Curran et al. 2012), and/or develop measures or methods that will improve the assessment and understanding of implementation uptake, fidelity, and/or impact across the VA healthcare system.
-In general, proposals that test implementation strategies (e.g., Hybrid Type III designs - see Curran et al. 2012), focus on treatment uptake rather than demonstrating the treatment's effect on patient clinical outcomes, and/or evaluate regional or national roll-outs of effective programs or high-priority clinical interventions, especially in partnership with VHA clinical operations (e.g., Hybrid Type II designs - see Curran et al. Medical Care 2012) should be considered under the QUERI funding mechanism.
+Health Services Research and Development Service is interested in scientific approaches to developing methods that promote better understanding of the healthcare organizational or system and implementation factors associated with variation in clinical outcomes or processes of care.
+In general, studies in this portfolio explore contextual factors that will inform future implementation of effective programs or treatments, conduct empirical or observational research based on implementation theories, frameworks, or processes; involve observational studies of implementation processes associated with an effectiveness study where the focus is on patient outcomes (e.g., Hybrid Type I designs - see Curran et al. 2012), and/or develop measures or methods that will improve the assessment and understanding of implementation uptake, fidelity, and/or impact across the VA healthcare system.
+Proposals that test a combination of clinical and implementation strategies (e.g., Hybrid Type II designs - see Curran et al. Medical Care 2012); or propose a research question that tests implementation strategies that are aligned with an organizational theory or framework are also appropriate.
+Studies that primarily involve program evaluation or quality improvement of regional or national roll-outs, especially in close partnership with VHA clinical operations should be considered under the QUERI funding mechanism.

-For general information about the Health Care Organization, please contact:
+For general information about Health Care Organization and Implementation, please contact:

 Scientific Portfolio Manager